marqo-ai/marqo/README.md

 - chat bots and question and answer systems
 - text and image classification

-Marqo is rich in functionality and supports features such as:
-- end to end support for image and text data types
-- a query DSL language for pre-filtering based on metadata
-- result highlighting
-- configurability of models - plug and play from a selection of models from Huggingface

 <!-- end marqo-description -->

 ## Getting started